click on the menu below to navigate this site

 The police had committed to return our stolen possessions today at Kruger but this never happened; we are all beginning to doubt if we will ever find out what is left of our stuff.
 The problem this leaves us with is we do not know what to buy to replace the stolen property.
 Because passports have been stolen we are not sure if we can continue the trip into Swaziland as it is a separate country and requires passports for entry.

-Our camp site the first night in Kruger.
+Our campsite the first night in Kruger.

-Once in Kruger National Park we were taken to a hide by a lake were we saw hippopotamus and many birds.
+Once in Kruger National Park we were taken to a hide by a lake where we saw hippopotamus and many birds.
 At the Kruger central area we saw water buffalo and a crocodile.
 South Africa may be lawless and full of robbers and incompetent police but it sure is a beautiful place with amazing wildlife.

 BACK TO TOP